-During the spring of 2020, the financial impact of the Covid-19 virus was apparent within a number of industries.
-As regards to our business, there has been a marginal effect to date and we also have a sound pipeline in established jurisdictions, though it is difficult to make an assessment of the long-term effect as we are only in the initial phases of this situation.
+During the spring of 2020, the financial impact of the Covid-19 Corona virus was apparent within a number of businesses.
+As regards our business, there has been marginal effect to date and we also have a sound order book, though it is difficult to assess the long-term effect as we are only in the initial phases of this situation.